DPDK/dpdk/doc/guides/nics/mlx5.rst

   value is not in the range of device capability, the default value will be set with a warning message.
 The default value is 11 which is 2048 bytes per a stride, valid only if ``mprq_en`` is set.
-With ``mprq_log_stride_size`` set it is possible for a pcaket to span across multiple strides.
+With ``mprq_log_stride_size`` set it is possible for a packet to span across multiple strides.
 This mode allows support of jumbo frames (9K) with MPRQ.
 The memcopy of some packets (or part of a packet if Rx scatter is configured) may be required in case there is no space left for a head room at the end of a stride which incurs some